Visual-Hive/catalyst/.clinerules/system-prompt.md

-# Rise Low-Code Builder Development
+# Catalyst Workflow Builder Development

-You are developing Rise, an AI-powered visual low-code builder.
-This is a complex Electron desktop application that generates clean React code.
+You are developing Catalyst, an AI-powered visual workflow builder.
+This is an Electron desktop application that generates clean, production-ready Python code for server-side automation.

 ## 🚨 CRITICAL: Implementation Standards